Nathnaelc/cs162-test/session_22/README.md

 directories.
 Make sure to find out what has changed, and why!

 ### 1. Do the tutorial
-First work through the 6 part tutorial on docker.
-For this session focus on sessions three, four, and five.  *For this course there is no need to run the parts of the tutorial which require multiple virtual machines.*
+First, work through the tutorial on Docker.
+For this session, focus on parts 5–8 (Persist the DB, Use bind mounts, Multi container apps, Use Docker Compose).
+*For this course there is no need to run the parts of the tutorial which require multiple virtual machines.*

 **Reminder: On Windows**